kubevirt/kubevirt.github.io/_posts/2018-05-04-Deploying-KubeVirt-on-a-Single-oVirt-VM.markdown

 $ oc cluster up
 ```

-## Installing kube virt with ansible
+## Installing KubeVirt with Ansible

 Now that we have everything configured we can the rest as a regular user.
 Also note that if you had an existing cluster you can could have skipped the previous section.